List of Garda districts

-Some areas of An Garda Síochána have been split into modified divisions and districts since the pilot of the new Garda Operating Model came into effect on Monday, 7 October 2019.
+Some areas of the Garda Síochána have been split into modified divisions and districts since the pilot of the new Garda Operating Model came into effect on Monday, 7 October 2019.
 The rollout started with Galway, Cork City, Dublin South Central, Meath/Westmeath and Limerick and has continued since March 2020.
 In the Dublin Metropolitan Region (DMR) each district is assigned a unique letter which are listed in the table below.
 Outside of the DMR, letters are assigned by division.